Junior Tour Policies – general policies are highlighted here. Please refer to the FAQ section for answers to commonly asked questions.

 Course Length: Be aware that we usually play courses that are between 6400-7000 yards for the Boys Championship Flight; 5800-6500 for the Boys First Flight; 5700-6300 for the Girls Championship Flight and 5000-5500 for the Girls First Flight.
 Some younger players may not be ready for courses this long so it is recommended that you wait until you think you can handle this.

-Fees: The cost is $95 for the majority of our tournaments; however, for some venues the tournament fee may vary depending on venue.
+Fees: The average cost is $100 for the majority of our tournaments; however, in some cases the tournament fee may vary depending on venue.
 The tournament fee includes golf and range balls for two days.
 A $40 annual membership fee is also required.
-If there are financial issues that make it difficult for you to pay these fees, please contact Kelly Cimino at 831-622-8209 for information on possible support and complete the Financial Hardship Form found on the Junior Tour Homepage.
+If there are financial issues that make it difficult for you to pay these fees, please contact Kelly Cimino at (831) 622-8209 for information on possible support and complete the Financial Hardship Form found on the Junior Tour Homepage.

 Registration: The tournament calendar will show registration open and closing days.
 General registration will open at 8:00 a.m. and close at 5:00 p.m. on the specified day.
 Pre registration is for players who have won in their flight in the previous 365 days.
 Pre registration will open Friday at 8:00 a.m. and close Sunday at 8:00 p.m. before general registration.